15 Moisturizing Miracles for Dry Skin

-For the most moisturizing, skin-silkening shower pretty much ever, this body-butter scrub is made with mineral-rich blue-green algae that’s wild harvested from the Cascade Falls in the mountains of Oregon.
-The algae—full of enzymes, vitamins, chlorophyll, amino acids, and fatty acids that feed your skin—is blended with rich butters and oils that hydrate and smooth skin like crazy.
-It smells gorgeously of lemongrass, an essential oil said to transform negativity, protect auric fields, and build courage, positivity, and psychic abilities.
+For the most moisturizing, skin-silkening shower pretty much ever, this body-butter scrub is made with blue-green algae that’s wild harvested from the Cascade Falls in the mountains of Oregon.
+The algae is blended with rich butters and oils that hydrate and smooth skin like crazy, and the luxurious formula smells gorgeously of lemongrass.
 You’ll step out of the shower fully moisturized, faintly scented, and seriously radiant.

 Once out of the bath or shower, the choice between oils, creams, or lotions is totally personal.
-If your skin is terribly dry, layering an oil—we love the soothing, irritation-banishing ones from De Mamiel and May Lindstrom, as well as the specifically anti-aging one from Uma—is your best bet.
+If your skin is terribly dry, layering an oil—we love the soothing ones from De Mamiel and May Lindstrom, as well as the Anti-Aging body oil from Uma—is your best bet.